 Choosing a senior care facility for your parents is a challenging process.
 In this guide, you will find useful tips and helpful suggestions to aid you as you search for the senior living facility in the Capital Region that meets the needs of your aging parents.

 Understand the Role of Emotions

-Moving is always a somewhat emotional process, but moving a parent or loved one into an independent living community, assisted living facility or nursing home can be particularly taxing emotionally.
+Moving is always a somewhat emotional process, but moving a parent or loved one into an independent living community, assisted living facility, or nursing home can be emotionally taxing.
 During this process, it is important to try to manage your emotions so that you can better understand and sympathize with the emotions that your parents are likely feeling.

 Reach Out to Others

 There are many other individuals who have gone through this process before you, and who are going through it alongside you.
 Talk to friends and neighbors - you never know who might have some advice or empathy to offer.

 These individuals can be terrific resources.
 They may know some tips and tricks for navigating this difficult process and they may even be able to advise you about resources that can assist.
 Those who have had similar experiences may also be able to recommend facilities or communities in and around Albany and the greater Capital Region for you and your loved ones to consider.

 Understand Your Parents' Wants & Needs

 While you may be the one facilitating the process of moving your parents into a senior care community, it is important that you keep the wants and needs of your parents in mind.
 They may feel as though they have little control over the process or are losing a significant amount of independence.